eberban/eberban/books/tour/src/from_scratch/step2/time.md

 ## Events

-Many predicates represents something that happens in some interval of time, which is a represented using a path.
-To allow them to be composable, they interact with the context and state that the path in key `zai zva` is part of their own path, which can also be seen as their own path being a concatenation of a prefix path, `zai zva` path and a suffix path where the prefix and suffix paths can be empty.
-The predicate `zva` can be used to setup such entry in the context and find a (local) biggest common path.
+Many predicates represents something that happens in some time span.
+To make them composable, they interact with the context, and states that time span in key `zai zva` is part of their time span, which can also be seen as their own path being a concatenation of a prefix span, `zai zva` span and a suffix span where the prefix and suffix can be empty.
+The predicate `zva` can be used to setup such entry in the context (and make it the longest possible).

-> The provided proposition will be evaluated with a path _x_ such that there
+> The provided proposition will be evaluated with a span _x_ such that there
-> doesn't exist another path _y_ containing _x_ that also make the proposition
+> doesn't exist another span _y_ containing _x_ that also make the proposition
 > true.
 They might however be multiple possible _x_ that don't contain each
 > other.

-> zva: `[E:blu din] is a time interval shared by all events of [A:()].`
+> zva: `[E:blu din] is a time interval shared by all events of [A:()].` We
-> We define a first predicate to evaluate A with a time interval in the
+> define a first predicate to evaluate A with a span in the context
-> context
 > ```
 > po izva ke gia be
 > kcar
 >   va gia
 >   fe zai zva kco ke bu
 > ```
-> Then we really define `zva` by ensuring the time interval is the largest.
+> Then we really define `zva` by ensuring this span cannot be made longer by
+> concatenation.
 > ```
 > po zva ke gia be
 > ma